 Apache Secure

-From the output above, you have three profile options to choose from.
+From the output above, you have three profile options.
 To break it down, Apache runs on port 80 (HTTP), Apache Secure runs on port 443 (HTTPS), and Apache Full combines both.
 The most common choices are either Apache Full or Apache Secure.

 For this tutorial, since we have not set up SSL, we will enable the Apache profile with the following command: